My name is Cheryl.

 I found out on Dec.
 7, 2020, that I have uterine cancer.

-The funds will help pay for the tests, surgeries, further treatments, and travel.
+These funds are helping pay for the tests, surgeries, further treatments, and travel.

 Know that we appreciate you more than ever, with whatever you can monetarily or otherwise offer me and my family, and I hope someday that I am around to repay that kindness.

 I have started a journal of sorts about this journey of mine.
-Please feel free and encouraged to read it here as I update https://downsprigglane.com/cancer/.
+Please feel free and encouraged to read it here as I update my Journal .